Munster Club SFC: Great win for St Finbarr's as they finish well to defeat Clonmel Commercials

 Former Tipperary star Michael Quinlivan did great work to assist Cian Smith who finished low into the corner of the net, 1-3 to 0-6.

-Jack Kennedy and Séamus Kennedy were doing brilliantly around the middle for Clonmel Commercials giving their side the platform for their positive spell.
 A pair of Seán O’Connor frees gave the Tipperary outfit a two-point buffer with 10 minutes to the break.

 The home outfit tacked on two unanswered points before the Barrs were given a shot in the arm with a goal after 25 minutes.
-Hayes’ effort was saved by Clonmel Commercials goalkeeper Shane Ryan, but the ball fell nicely for Conor Dennehy who taped the ball into the net, 1-7 apiece.
+Hayes’ effort was saved by Clonmel Commercials goalkeeper Shane Ryan, but the ball fell nicely for Conor Dennehy who tapped the ball into the net, 1-7 apiece.

 St Finbarr’s Dylan Quinn gives chase against Clonmel Commercials.
-Picture: Chani Anderson.
+Picture: Chani Anderson

 St Finbarr’s Dylan Quinn gives chase against Clonmel Commercials.
-Picture: Chani Anderson.
+Picture: Chani Anderson

 The Clonmel Commercials response to the goal was a Darragh O’Connor two-pointer.
 A great effort too from long range.